jart/cosmopolitan/tool/cosmocc/README.md

 advertises cross compilers as both `__COSMOCC__` and `__COSMOPOLITAN__` whereas `cosmocc` additionally defines `__FATCOSMOCC__`.

-The `cosmocc` compiler is designed to generate deterministic output across platforms.
-With this release we've confirmed that hello world binary output is identical on Linux x86+Arm, MacOS x86+Arm, FreeBSD, OpenBSD, and Windows.
-Please note that users who need reproducible builds may also want to look into explicitly defining environment variables like `LC_ALL=C` and `SOURCE_DATE_EPOCH=0`, in addition to undefining macros such as `-U__DATE__` and `-U__TIME__`.

 ## Getting Started

 Once your toolchain has been extracted, you can compile hello world: